sls1005/FundamentalBrowser/README.md

 ![](screenshots/screenshot4.jpg)

-Using a commend prefixed with `javascript:` in any other situation will cause it to be executed normally, as if loading a URL.
+Using a command prefixed with `javascript:` in any other situation will cause it to be executed normally, as if loading a URL.
 The execution of such code, even in the console mode, is never handled by this app, but by the framework or system.
 This app only implemented the logic to display the log messages.

 ### Note